-Documentation and specific requests for accommodation should be sent to Joel Dansky, disabilities services coordinator, CASA, Box AC, Hampshire College, 893 West Street, Amherst, MA 01002.
+Documentation and specific requests for accommodation should be sent to Director of Accessibility Resources and Services, CASA, Box AC, Hampshire College, 893 West Street, Amherst, MA 01002.
 Fax: 413.559.6098.

 Hampshire does not provide psycho-educational evaluations for students.
 We do have a list of local practitioners who are qualified to conduct such evaluations at the student's expense.